exmelendez/gas_student_attendance/README.md

 ![student list](http://gdurl.com/4u6l)

-**Checking In:** The check in process is rather straight forward.
-A student will select their name from the dropdown menu then cick on the *Check-In* button.
+**Checking In:** The check in process is straight forward.
+A student will select their name from the dropdown menu then click on the *Check-In* button.
 Aftwards the student is presented with a confirmation and the time of their check-in.

 ![check-in verification](http://gdurl.com/OmD7)